 A short demo

-To enable Tor with the default options, just add the
+To enable Tor with the default options, just set the Tor mode flag to

 And you'll get an output like: